 Practical Sustainability

 Zinfra is committed to supporting its people, the community and the environment while continuing to responsibly grow our business.
-We do this by taking a holistic approach to sustainability which focuses on all three elements that ensure sustainable outcomes; social, environment and economic.
-These three areas include many more targeted elements such as health and safety of our workers, diversity and inclusion, minimising environmental impacts i.e. reducing waste generation, reducing CO 2 emissions, sustainable procurement and supporting the community while maintaining a profitable business.
-An overarching Sustainability Strategy exists to identify areas of focus while our Environmental and Sustainability Policy sets out our guiding principles.
+We do this by taking a holistic approach to sustainability which focuses on all three elements that ensure sustainable outcomes; environmental, social and governance (ESG).
+These three areas include many more targeted elements such as health and safety of our workers, diversity and inclusion, minimising environmental impacts i.e. reducing waste generation, reducing greenhouse gas emissions, sustainable procurement and supporting the community while maintaining a profitable business.
+An overarching Group ESG Plan identifies areas of focus while our Environmental and Sustainability Policy sets out our guiding principles.

 Our Sustainability Reports outline our activities and achievements for that year, including: